-38 The projects are at the top of a priority list with others such as replacement of the end of useful life would normally fall under the Town's budget, through prudent management and with increasing rentals, partly attributed to the improvements and updates that have been put in place in recent years,
+The projects are at the top of a priority list with others such as replacement of the end of useful life composite wood dance floor and the carpeting throughout.
+Cost estimates have not yet been identified.
+The projects will not be inexpensive, and although such proposed capital improvements to the center would normally fall under the Town's budget, through prudent management and with increasing rentals, partly attributed to the improvements and updates that have been put in place in recent years, sufficient savings have been accumulated, which will be shared with the Town in covering such costs.